Geographic Tongue

 Geographic Tongue Treatment

 There is no definite cure for the geographic tongue, the cause of which is unknown.
 The condition resolves on its own, even without medical intervention.
-However, in cases where mapped tongue gives symptoms such as pain and burning, treatment is started, albeit symptomatic.
+However, in cases where a mapped tongue gives symptoms such as pain and burning, treatment starts, albeit symptomatic.
 At this time, the patient may be offered topical prednisolone as a drug or corticosteroid rinses for the geographic tongue.

 If a person with a geographic tongue also has oral thrush, it is recommended to use topical or systemic antifungal drugs.
 Some people may have partial improvement with systemic drugs used during the treatment of psoriasis or with vitamin A and zinc supplements.